 - Elections are an important part of how our governments work as they allow us to decide who will lead our country/state.
 But not everyone is allowed to vote.
-In the UK, all British, Commonwealth and Irish citizens aged over 18, can vote.
-In countries such as North Korea, Belarus, Russia, or Saudi Arabia, many people aren’t allowed to vote because of political reasons.
+In the UK, all British citizens and resident Commonwealth and Irish citizens aged over 18 can vote.
+In countries such as North Korea, Belarus, Russia, or Saudi Arabia, many people cannot vote for political reasons.
 We call this ‘being disenfranchised’.
-But even in democratic countries like ours, people can get disenfranchised, for example, when their names are not on the list of voters.
+But even in democratic countries like ours, people can be disenfranchised, for example, when their names are not on the list of voters.
 In the 2017 general elections, hundreds of students in Newcastle couldn’t vote as their names were not on the electoral lists.
 But there are many other restrictions that we forget about.
 For example, most countries prohibit prisoners from voting.
 In the US, nearly 6 million people can’t vote because of the crimes they committed.
 The other common restriction is for people with mental disabilities.
 Members of the military are also banned from voting in Turkey, Egypt, Venezuela, and Colombia.
 Other groups that can’t vote include judges and prosecutors in Egypt and Somalia.
 In the UK members of the House of Lords can’t vote.
 Why?
 Because they already have a say in politics by being in parliament, so by electing members of the House of Commons their views would be represented twice!

 - The voting age